codr7/lila/README.md

 #### fun
 Functions are generic with fixed arity.

-Arguments have type `Any` by default, which means that missing values are not allowed.
+Arguments have type `Any` by default, which doesn't allow missing values.

 ```
   {
     fun foo(x) {42}
-    foo _
+    _.foo
   }

 debugger invoked on a SB-PCL::NO-APPLICABLE-METHOD-ERROR in thread